If you haven’t added this incredibly popular and easy no-bake dessert to your family’s repertoire, now’s the time to make some Eclair Cake!

 - In a large bowl, mix together pudding, milk, and Cool Whip, by hand (or electric blender), making sure all the ingredients are evenly combined.
 Spread half of the pudding mixture over the layer of crackers.
 Add another layer of graham crackers on top of the pudding, followed by the last layer of filling, and another layer of graham crackers.
 The final result is 3 layers of graham crackers and two layers of pudding.

 - To make the chocolate frosting/glaze, microwave the chocolate chips, heavy cream, vanilla extract, and corn syrup in a medium bowl and heat for 1-2 minutes, stirring every 30 seconds until smooth.
 Cool the frosting for 10 minutes at room temperature.
-Cover and spread the top layer of graham crackers with frosting nad refrigerate for at least 8 hours, but overnight is best - if you can wait that long.
+Cover and spread the top layer of graham crackers with frosting.
+Cover with lid or place plastic wrap over the baking dish tightly and refrigerate for at least 8 hours, but overnight is best - if you can wait that long.
 Leftovers will keep in the fridge for 2 days.

 Adapted from mutiple sources - see text of post for links and details